loophp/collection/docs/pages/api.rst

 partition
 ~~~~~~~~~

-With one or multiple callable, partition the items into 2 subgroups of items.
+With one or multiple callable, partition the items into two subgroups of items.

 .. warning:: The `callbacks` parameter is variadic and will be evaluated as a logical ``OR``.
              If you're looking for a logical ``AND``, you have to make multiple calls to the
              same operation.

+The raw `Partition` operation returns a generator yielding two iterators only.

+The first inner iterator is the result of a `filter` operation, it contains items
+who has met the provided callback.
+The second and last inner is the result of a `reject` operation, it contains items
+who has not met the provided callback.

+When the `partition` operation is used through the `Collection` object, the two
+resulting iterators will be converted and mapped into a `Collection` object.

+The first inner collection contains items who has met the provided callback.
+The second and last collection contains items who has not met the provided callback.

 Interface: `Partitionable`_